DJDevon3/My_Circuit_Python_Projects/Boards/nrf/ItsyBitsy NRF52840 Express/BLE Candle/README.md

 All of the pin names are the same but in different locations.

 Switch goes to the EN (enable) pin which will turn the board off regardless if it's battery powered or not.
-Can only recharge battery while on.
+Can only recharge battery while on (turn LED off during recharging or not, up to you).

 ![Candle_Fritzing](https://github.com/DJDevon3/My_Circuit_Python_Projects/assets/49322231/b5e6db22-3c4b-41d0-a3e4-15d4fb31d38c)